HackYourFuture/curriculum/README.md

 - Are you a new mentor?
 Take a look [here](https://github.com/HackYourFuture/mentors) for some practical tips on how to get started!
 - Are you a new student?
 Be sure to get started with our [Welcome Guide](https://github.com/HackYourFuture/curriculum/blob/master/welcome.md) to see how to prepare for your first class and beyond!

+## Before you continue

+If you are an aspiring student at HackYourFuture, please note that before you can do the application assignment mentioned on the website we expect you to already have done the [Explore module](https://github.com/HackYourFuture/explore).
+This module you can do on your own in your own time to see if web development and the HackYourFuture program is right for you.
+We hope it is!

 ## Overview

 The HackYourFuture curriculum consists of 8 modules, spread over 7 months.
 In the following diagram you'll find the sequence of all the modules included: